-System management and Policies
+System management and policies

 As a crucial last step, we work with the client to develop clear policies, guidelines and phasing plans that define how the system is to be implemented and maintained over time.
-Management plans that outline procedures for system build-out also establish standards for fabrication quality and manufacturer performance.
+Management plans that outline procedures for system build-outs also establish standards for fabrication quality and manufacturer performance.

-A Selection of Wayfinding Master Plans by CG:
+A selection of wayfinding master plans by CG: